pdugas/pdugas/README.md

 I’m a contract software architect and full-stack computer engineer in Canton, Georgia, USA.

-I'm a C++/Linux guy going way back but my coding background is sort of all over the place; C/C++, PHP, Perl, Python, Javascript, SQL, Bash, etc. not to mention the ancient Lisp, Pascal, Fortran, Basic and even RPG in my way-back!
+I'm a C++/Linux guy going way back but my coding background is sort of all over the place; C/C++, PHP, Perl, Python, Javascript, Go, SQL, Bash, etc. not to mention the ancient Lisp, Pascal, Fortran, Basic and even RPG in my way-way-back!

 I'm currently working on an in-house project with Symfony/PostgreSQL/TimescaleDB for the backend and an SPA frontend in ExtJS/GoogleMaps/Cytoscape/Visavail.
 I have full CI/CD